Fresh or Frozen Broccoli in Casserole?

 A steaming casserole dish filled with broccoli, rich creamy sauce, and a crunchy breadcrumb topping, served on a farmhouse-style table with cheese blocks and fresh herbs in the background.

-If you want to use both types of broccoli in one dish, here’s how to get the best results:
+If you want to use both types of broccoli in one dish, here’s how to get the best results.
+Combining fresh or frozen broccoli in casserole can give you a mix of textures and flavors that elevate your dish.

-• Match Cooking Times: Blanch fresh broccoli so it cooks in the same time as frozen broccoli.
+• Match Cooking Times: Blanch fresh broccoli so it cooks at the same time as frozen broccoli.

-• Watch the Timer: Keep an eye on the casserole and take it out as soon as the broccoli is the texture you like.
+Watch the Timer: Keep an eye on the casserole and take it out as soon as the broccoli reaches the texture you like.

 FAQs About Fresh vs. Frozen Broccoli in Casseroles